0097eo/Eshop/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License.

 ---

-Built with ❤️ using Django and DRF
+Built using Django and DRF